elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

 In Elixir, it is possible to access values from `Map`s, which are key-value data structures, either statically or dynamically.

-When a key is expected to exist in the map, it must be accessed using the `map.key` notation, which asserts the key exists.
-If the key does not exist, an exception is raised (and in some situations also compiler warnings), allowing developers to catch bugs early on.
+When a key is expected to exist in a map, it must be accessed using the `map.key` notation, making it clear to developers (and the compiler) that the key must exist.
+If the key does not exist, an exception is raised (and in some cases also compiler warnings).
+This is also known as the static notation, as the key is known at the time of writing the code.

-`map[:key]` must be used with optional keys.
+When a key is optional, the `map[:key]` notation must be used instead.
 This way, if the informed key does not exist, `nil` is returned.
-When used with required keys, this return can be confusing and allow `nil` values to pass through the system, while `map.key` would raise upfront.
-In this way, this anti-pattern may cause bugs in the code.
+This is the dynamic notation, as it also supports dynamic key access, such as `map[some_var]`.

+When you use `map[:key]` to access a key that always exists in the map, you are making the code less clear for developers and for the compiler, as they now need to work with the assumption the key may not be there.
+This mismatch may also make it harder to track certain bugs.
+If the key is unexpected missing, you will have a `nil` value propagate through the system, instead of raising on map access.

 #### Example